Dataset FormatVersion 0.2

 Generic names like label or data do not convey specific information about the attribute.

-The following sections describe standardized attributes that are commonly used in higher-order networks.
 If an attribute has a standardized meaning, it MUST be used as described below.

 Weights